petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/developer-guide/style-book-token-definitions.md

 ### Token Sets

-Each category is further organized into token sets.
-Token sets correspond to the collapsible groups of options that appear when you are editing a Style Book.
+Each category is further organized into *token sets*.
+Token sets correspond to the collapsible groups of options that appear when you are editing a style book.

-For example, using the default Classic theme, the *Button Primary* token set (within the *Buttons* category) includes all tokens for standard button color options:
+For example, using the default Classic theme, the Button Primary token set (within the Buttons category) includes all tokens for standard button color options:

 ![The Button Primary token set includes all of the customizable colors for the main buttons in the Classic theme.](./style-book-token-definitions/images/02.png)